-- Summarizes the empirical literature connecting guilt, shame and posttraumatic problems
+- Summarizes the empirical literature connecting guilt, shame, moral injury, and posttraumatic problems

-- Outlines a brief, transdiagnostic therapy shown to reduce guilt and shame related to trauma
+- Provides a detailed look at a brief, transdiagnostic therapy shown to reduce guilt and shame related to trauma

 Clinical psychologists, psychiatrists, mental health counselors, social workers; psychology and behavior researchers; graduate level students in clinical psychology

-- The Connection Between Shame/Guilt and Mental Health Problems
+2. The Connection Between Posttraumatic Guilt, Shame, and Mental Health

 - No. of pages: